somerville-neighborhood-council/somervilleneighborhoodcouncil.org/bylaws.md

 15-member Board empowered by the Membership to negotiate on behalf of the Neighborhood, negotiate Community Benefits, disburse funds, provide recommendations and speak on behalf of the USNC.

-[See Elections page](/elections) to learn about founding board composition.

 ****

 ## Full documents